Enrolment for non-EU students with residence abroad and foreign diploma

 If you are a non-EU student with residence abroad and a foreign diploma and you want to enrol at the University of Genoa, please pursue the following steps:

-- Submit your pre-enrollment on the Universitaly website not later than September 4th, 2020, choosing the University of Genoa and the course you want to apply for.
+- Submit your pre-enrollment on the Universitaly website within 30th July 2021 for a.y.
+2021/22, choosing the University of Genoa and the course you want to apply for.

 - Refer to the Italian Embassy or Consulate for Italian translation and legalization of your diploma and for the issue of Declaration of Value.